 Almost any food item can be frozen.
 Visit the USDA page for freezing and food safety guidelines.

 Overripe bananas.
-Use them as the ingredient for banana bread or a smoothie base.
+Use these as the ingredient for banana bread or a smoothie base.

 Canned tomatoes.
 Any remaining in the can is frozen to be used for soups or sauces.